vishalguptahmh/programmingInterviewQuestions/oOPS.md

 ### Overriding

-Method resolution always taken care by JVM based on run time object not  by reference.that's why called Runtime polymorhism or Dynamic Polymorphsim or late binding.
+Method resolution always taken care by JVM based on run time object not  by reference that's why called Runtime polymorhism or Dynamic Polymorphsim or late binding.

  Example